Fota Wildlife Park today announced the birth of the first-ever Linné’s two-toed sloth (Choloepus didactylus) to be born in the Wildlife Park.

 The baby, whose gender is still unknown, was born on the 30th of April to mother Talyta and father Matheo after a gestation of six months.
 The public can view the baby sloth in the Tropical House, which recently reopened to the public after closure due to the Covid pandemic.

-Fota Wildlife Park is calling on the public to help name the baby sloth via the link or form below and to be in with a chance to win a conservation annual pass.
+Fota Wildlife Park is calling on the public to help name the baby sloth (entries now closed) and to be in with a chance to win a conservation annual pass.

 Matheo, who is four and a half years old, was transferred from Wilhelma Zoo, Stuttgart, Germany, to Fota Wildlife Park in 2019.
 Mother Talyta, who is three years old, came from Papiliorama Swiss Tropical Gardens to Fota Wildlife Park in November 2020